ZezeAli/AVC-Team-3/README.md

 ** Please add your personal tasks guys** Progress report due at the end of week 3 (Monday 22nd) and our goals are to have quad one and two completed

-- [ ] Jordyn, Zeze & Thobie: Begin pogress report, Abstract, Intro and Background as well as method (Whatever is possible) https://github.com/ZezeAli/AVC-Team-3/wiki/Progress-Report
+- [ ] Jordyn, Zeze & Thobie: Begin progress report, Abstract, Intro and Background as well as method (Whatever is possible) https://github.com/ZezeAli/AVC-Team-3/wiki/Progress-Report

 - [ ] Ethan & Gaby: Robot hardware: Camera mount and Battery holder, reposition hardware.
-Wire sesnors.
+Wire sensors.

 - [ ] Jacob & Armaan: Refine quadrant 1 + 2 code